ibm-cloud-docs/cis/about.md

 The available health check regions are based on the [Cloudflare Global Anycast Network](https://www.cloudflare.com/network/){: external}.

 ### DNS features
 {: about-dns-features}

 DNS within {{site.data.keyword.cis_short_notm}} has the following features:
 * DNS management - Manage your DNS records, control proxying, and enable DNS security.
 * DNSSEC: DNS security cryptographically signs a zone to ensure that the DNS records provided to the user are the same as the DNS records published on the DNS server.

+### gRPC protocol support
+{: #grpc}

+The gRPC protocol builds efficient APIs with smaller payloads, which reduces bandwidth requirements, decreases latency, and increases the implementation time. {{site.data.keyword.cis_short_notm}} supports gRPC protocol for any proxied gRPC endpoints.
+To enable or disable gRPC support, navigate to the **Reliability** section, select the **Advanced** tab, and toggle the gRPC switch.

+The following requirements must be met before using gRPC:

+* The gRPC endpoint must listen on port 443
+* The gRPC endpoint must support TLS and HTTP/2
+* HTTP/2 must be advertised over Application-Layer Protocol Negotiation (ALPN)
+* The content-type header of gRPC requests must use `application/grpc` or `application/grpc+<message type>`

 ## Performance features
 {: #cis-performance-features}